janaagaard75/desert-walk-solitaire/README.md

 - Remember the game state even when the app has been closed for a long time.
 - A picture of a desert in the background of the cards.
 - Night mode / Dark by default.
+- Highlight the restart button more when the game has been won or lost.
+White, but without a shadow when it's just clickable?
+- Small animation when a card is moved into the correct position.
+Could be a small shine effect like the one on records in the Moves app.
+Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.

 ## Logo